LarsenDR/Radio-Docs/ka9q-radio-infrastructure.md

 The radio can run on a single computer but works best distributed amoung serveral computers in a local network.

+### Install structure

+- Install directories and permissions

+- Require user configurations

+- Map of configurations
+- Map of services
+- Using services

+Remebering the 1 to many concept!

 1. Example of a minimal single computer, single radio setup.

 2. Example of a normal multi-computer multiale radio setup.